peterychuang/peterychuang.github.io/_posts/linux/2016-04-11-flat-plat-blue-gnome-gtk-theme-release.md

 * All coloured elements (e.g. check boxes, sliders, switches, etc) are changed into blue to provide a more consistent and comfortable visual experience;
 * The top bar is now transparent;
 * Open Sans is now the default font of the theme; and
-* other minor changes and fixes
+* Other minor changes and fixes.

 *(Scroll down for screenshots)*